taylorhawks/dsc-4-final-project/README.md

 #### 2. Go through the Jupyter Notebook, answering questions about how you made certain decisions.
 Be ready to explain things like:
     * "how did you pick the question(s) that you did?"
     * "why are these questions important from a business perspective?"
-    * "how did you decide on the data cleaning options you performed?"
     * "why did you choose a given method or library?"
     * "why did you select those visualizations and what did you learn from each of them?"
     * "why did you pick those features as predictors?"